ProtoSchool/protoschool.github.io/scripts/README.md

 Note that because `.env` is included in `.gitignore`, your local copy of the file will not be synced to GitHub, thereby keeping our credentials private.

-A copy of the `.env` file is also stored in our Travis account and used to update event listings both when PRs are merged and when regularly scheduled cron jobs are run.
+The production values for the variables are set up in Fleek's build UI.

 ### Commands

 #### `npm run scripts:build:data`

-As part of the build process (see [travis config](../.travis.yml)), we fetch all event data for submitted events and write the data for approved events to specific `static/*.json` files so the UI can read these JSON files and render the content as event listings.
+As part of the build process (see [fleek config](../.fleek.json#L11)), we fetch all event data for submitted events and write the data for approved events to specific `static/*.json` files so the UI can read these JSON files and render the content as event listings.
 Additionally, we add new event organizers to our Mailchimp audience to subscribe them to our newsletter.

 Output example: `npm run scripts:build:data -- --dry-run=false`